julox/Numo/README.md

     | 3.1  42 |

-You can create an matrix with a range of elements:
+You can create a matrix with a range of elements:

 	declare
 		a t_matrix;